ismaeljimenezmejias/dat515_project_personalgithub/7project/report.md

 - `backend/db.py`: central database connector; it detects whether `DB_URL` is present.
 Without it the app connects to the MySQL container using the vars above, otherwise it opens the Railway PostgreSQL URL.
 - `backend/redis_client.py`: wraps the Redis client.
 Locally it points to the `cache` service; in production it reads `REDIS_URL` if you provision Redis on Railway.
 The module returns `None` when Redis is unavailable so the app still runs.
-- `backend/migrations.py`: executes lightweight, idempotent schema adjustments (adds `password_hash`, optional bike location columns).
-It runs on startup and safely no-ops if the changes already exist.
+- `backend/database/migrations.py`: idempotent schema adjustments (adds `password_hash`, location columns).
+Runs on startup; safe if already applied.
-- `database/init.sql`: bootstrap script mounted into the MySQL container.
-It creates the tables, seeds three demo users (Alice, Bob, Charlie), sample bikes, and a messages table.
+- `backend/database/init_db_pg.py`: destructive PostgreSQL bootstrap (dev / one-off) triggered when `INIT_DB_ON_START=true` (Railway / K8s Job).
+Recreates and seeds sample data.
-- `backend/init_db_pg.py`: helper used only when deploying to Railway.
-When `INIT_DB_ON_START=true` it runs the equivalent schema creation against PostgreSQL to ensure prod has the same tables.
+- `backend/database/init.sql`: legacy MySQL first-run script (docker compose) to create and seed tables on an empty volume.

 ## Deployment Instructions